 It’s here!
 No typical Sunday Funday this week, no way, it’s Super Sunday.
-Last year we celebrated the milestone 50th Super Bowl.
+Just two years ago we celebrated the milestone 50th Super Bowl.
 While the viewers did not break a record, it was the third most watched Super Bowl in history.
-One’s 51st birthday may not get quite the attention of the 50th but this year the movement is growing for the day following the Super Bowl to be a national holiday.
+One’s 52nd birthday may not get quite the attention of the 50th but this year the movement is growing for the day following the Super Bowl to be a national holiday.
 Let’s review the story of the cultural institution and unofficial (for now) holiday the Super Bowl has become.

 For those not able to attend or see a portion on television, the First World Championship was held January 15, 1967 at the Los Angeles Memorial Coliseum.
 Kansas City and Green Bay did not play to a packed house.
 Halftime entertainment was the marching bands of the University of Arizona and the University of Michigan.
 Green Bay wins 35-10 and the winning coach was Vince Lombardi, whose name would later grace the trophy earned by the Super Bowl Champions.
 And, it was not even called the Super Bowl yet.
 The game became the known as the Super Bowl with Super Bowl III in 1969.

 Super Bowl III brought a theme, “America Thanks” in addition to the moniker.
 Super Bowl VI had its first halftime show producer for a sense of how the entertainment factor has changed.
 Taking a guess but while bets may have been placed in these early championships it was not likely by putting your name in a square for a few bucks.